 Our visit to The Open Championship Day in Portrush concluded our driving tour of Northern Ireland.
 From Royal Portrush, we made the 3 hour drive south to spend 48 hours in Dublin before heading home.

 Have you been to Northern Ireland before?
 We loved it so much that it’s definitely a place I’d return to again.
-Please share if you have any favorite towns for a Northern Ireland road trip with kids that we missed on this trip!
+Please share if you have any favorite places for the best Ireland road trip that we missed on this trip!

 Liked this post?
 Click on the image below to pin for later.